 Yaz and Yasmin are not the same thing; however, they are very similar.
 Both are classified as a fourth-generation birth control pill that contains two synthetic hormones: progestin and ethinyl estradiol.
 There is only a slight difference in dosage of the two drugs.
 Yasmin has a slightly higher level of ethinyl estradiol than Yaz.
 Both Yasmin and Yaz function identically.
 They prevent ovulation, thicken the mucus of the cervix and make the endometrium more hostile to implantation.
 This medication is also used to treat the symptoms of premenstrual dysphoric disorder (PMDD).

 Yaz and Yasmin have proven to be even more controversial than NuvaRing.
 Consumer advocates have called on the FDA to recall the drugs.
 The FDA has accused Yazmin of misrepresenting their products and downplaying adverse side effects in their advertising.
-A class action lawsuit has been filed against Yaz products on behalf of 74 women who have developed severe health problems from these drugs.
+A class action lawsuit has been filed against Yaz products on behalf of 74 women who have developed severe health problems from these drugs, yet these agents remain available in the U.S.

 The Minipill is similar to the regular birth control pill, except that it contains only progestin.
 As a result, this pill must be taken every day of the month, compared to the regular birth control Pill that requires only three weeks.
 The Minipill still operates using the three common mechanisms of hormonal contraception: preventing ovulation, thickening the mucus of the cervix and making the endometrium more hostile to implantation, which is a very early abortion.
 It is considered less effective than the combined progestin and estrogen pill.